MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Introduction

-In this paper, we show that memory encryption and integrity verification can be performed with almost no performance overhead for an application-specific accelerator by customizing protection to the accelerator-specific memory access pattern.
-We make key observations that the application-specific accelerators typically move data between on-chip and off-chip memory at a larger granularity than a cache block, and that the off-chip accesses are explicitly performed by the accelerator following a relatively simple control flow.
-The coarse-granularity data movements implies that the \versionnumbers~for memory encryption and the MACs for integrity verification can be maintained at a coarse granularity to reduce the overhead.
-Moreover, the relatively simple memory access patterns and the smaller number of \versionnumbers~suggest that \versionnumbers~can often be either stored on-chip or generated from the on-chip state without storing them in off-chip memory.
+In this paper, we show that memory encryption and integrity verification can be performed with almost no performance overhead for an accelerator by customizing protection to the accelerator-specific memory access pattern.
+We make key observations that the application-specific accelerators explicitly move data between on- and off-chip memories following a relatively simple pattern that is specific to an application, and that the off-chip data movements usually use a granularity that is larger than a cache block.
+The relatively simple and static memory access patterns imply that \versionnumbers~can often be calculated from the on-chip state without storing them in off-chip memory.
+The coarse-granularity data movement suggests that the \versionnumbers~for memory encryption and the MACs for integrity verification can be maintained at a coarse granularity to reduce the overhead.

-We study the memory access behaviors of DNNs such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs) for both inference and training, and show how the \versionnumbers~ can be determined even when dynamic pruning is used.
-By generating \versionnumbers~on-chip and performing protection at an application-specific granularity, MgX can eliminate most of overhead for off-chip memory protection; no \versionnumber~is stored in the off-chip memory, no integrity tree is needed, and each MAC/hash protects a large amount of data instead of one cache block.
-We also study the applicability of MgX for H.264 video decoding and genome assembly acceleration using open-source RTL implementations, and found that \versionnumbers~can also be calculated from on-chip state.
+We study the memory access behaviors of DNN inference and training as well as two representative graph algorithms, and show how to determine the \versionnumbers~using the scheduling and the state of the accelerator.
+By generating \versionnumbers~on-chip and performing protection at an application-specific granularity, MGX can eliminate most of overhead for off-chip memory protection; no \versionnumber~is stored in the off-chip memory, no integrity tree is needed, and each MAC protects a large amount of data instead of one cache block.

-We evaluate the overhead of MgX in the context of secure DNN accelerators using ChaiDNN \cite{chaidnn}, an open-source DNN accelerator from Xilinx, as the baseline.
-The experimental results show that MgX can provide memory encryption and integrity verification with almost no overhead in both performance and off-chip memory traffic.
-On the other hand, applying the existing general-purpose protection schemes lead to 20-30\% overhead and even higher overhead with lower memory bandwidth.
-MgX also reduces the on-chip area overhead of the traditional memory protection schemes as it does not require any caches for \versionnumbers~(\VNs)~and MACs.
+To evaluate the effectiveness of MGX for DNN accelerators, we performed extensive experiments using cycle-level simulations based on SCALE-Sim~\cite{scale-sim1}, an open-source DNN accelerator simulator from ARM research.
+The overhead of applying MGX to both DNN inference and training is less than 5\% on the state-of-the-art DNN models.
+For graph accelerator, we performed the experiments using a combination of RTL and cycle-level simulations based on an open-source graph accelerator~\cite{graphlily}.
+The simulation results on two important graph algorithms, PageRank and Breadth-first Search (BFS), show that MGX can provide both memory encryption and integrity verification with very low overhead.